 Ann is an experienced trial attorney who learned her craft in the tough courtrooms of Philadelphia.
-Ann has been advocating for her clients, in and out of the courtroom, since 1992, and became a proud member of the litigation team at Ciccarelli Law in 2016.
+Ann has been advocating for her clients, in and out of the courtroom, since 1992, and is a proud member of the litigation team at Ciccarelli Law.

 Ann is admitted to the bars of Pennsylvania, and the United States District Court for the Eastern District of Pennsylvania.
 She earned her juris doctorate from Widener University School of Law, while working as a law clerk for a litigation firm in Philadelphia.